-HH-R15Relocation on the same site, of any Category B heritage item listed in Schedule4(b).

-For Rule 15, the matters of discretion are restricted to:

-- HH-MD 1Whether the relocation is necessary due to threats to the heritage item from natural hazards. - HH-MD 2 Opportunity to enhance the heritage values of the heritage item. - HH-MD 3Measures to minimise the risk of damage to the historic heritage item listed in Schedule 4(b).
+HH-R15Relocation on the same site, of any Category B heritage item listed in Schedule 4(b).For Rule 15, the matters of discretion are restricted to:HH-MD 1Whether the relocation is necessary due to threats to the heritage item from natural hazards.HH-MD 2Opportunity to enhance the heritage values of the heritage item.
+HH-MD 3 item listed in Schedule 4(b).